newtfire/textAnalysis-Hub/Installations/ixml-xproc-InstallNotes-Mac.md

 ## Markup Blitz

 Markup Blitz is used for ixml processing with Morgana.
 Like CoffeePot, it can also be used at command line.
+It is better at handling more complex grammars and larger input files.

 ### Installing Markup Blitz